raspberrypi/style-guide/style-guide.md

 *   g – gram(s).
 Use a numeral with g and no space between the numeral and g. *The teabag weighs 7g.*
 *   gamer
 *   games console.
 Not "game console", which is the US usage: British usage is "games".
 See also maths/math.
-*   Gib - gibibit =  2<sup>30</sup> bit = 1073741824 bit.
+*   Gib - gibibit =  2<sup>30</sup> b = 1073741824 b.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   Gib/s - gibibits per second.
 Always use a space between the number and the unit, preferably nonbreaking.
-*   Gb - gigabit = 10<sup>9</sup> bit = 1000000000 bit.
+*   Gb - gigabit = 10<sup>9</sup> b = 1000000000 b.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   Gb/s - gigabits per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   GiB - gibibyte =  2<sup>30</sup> B = 1073741824 B. Always use a space between the number and the unit, preferably nonbreaking.
 *   GiB/s - gibibytes per second.
 Always use a space between the number and the unit, preferably nonbreaking.